What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 Density 110 g/m2 - 200 sheets; 160 g/m2 - 200 sheets.

-Tracing paper (paper)- This is a translucent paper, most often painted white.
-Plain white translucent paper today has transformed and is located among designer paper collections.
-Transparency and density of tracing paper is achieved due to less crushed fiber than in ordinary paper and the addition of binders and resin.
+Tracing paper (paper)- This is translucent paper, most often painted white.
+Today, ordinary white translucent paper has been transformed and located among designer paper collections.
+The transparency and density of tracing paper is achieved due to less crushed fiber than in ordinary paper and the addition of binders and resin.
 Thus, the trace is usually denser than that of the same thickness.
 Tracing paper does not have a standard classification.

 Most often, it differs in purpose and types of printing as follows:

-Paper in rolls is intended mainly for technical work on plotters and laser copiers, as well as ink and pencil drawing.
+Paper in rolls is intended mainly for technical work on plotters and laser copiers, as well as drawing with ink and pencil.

 Tracing paper sizes

-The most commonly used tracing paper is 297 mm, 420 mm, 594 mm, 610 mm, 841 mm, 914 mm wide (imported) and 420 mm, 625 mm, 878 mm wide (Domestic).
-A4 and A3 are popular for printing on copiers and laser printers, and for offset and stencil printing formats are preferable - 70 by 100 cm, etc. Modern tracing paper is of the following types:
+The most commonly used tracing paper widths are 297 mm, 420 mm, 594 mm, 610 mm, 841 mm, 914 mm (imported) and 420 mm, 625 mm, 878 mm (Domestic).
+A4 and A3 are popular for printing on copiers and laser printers, and for offset and stencil printing, printing formats are preferable - 70 by 100 cm, etc. Modern tracing paper comes in the following types:

 • classic white;